 Progesterone-based hormone injections that are used to prevent a dog from going into heat, or for treatment of other conditions, can also increase the risk of pyometra developing.
 These hormone treatments cause similar changes to the uterus that would be experienced during a normal heat cycle.

 What can you do to help your dog?

 Any unspayed female dog is at risk of developing pyometra.
 If you don’t intend to breed your dog, speak with your vet for recommendations about the best time to have her spayed.
-You can also check out our article on spaying your female dog here!

 If your dog isn’t spayed, be aware of the common symptoms of pyometra, and have her examined immediately if you have any concerns.
 Once a dog has developed pyometra, she will typically need emergency surgery to remove the uterus.
 The sooner the surgery can be performed, the better her chances of survival.